Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 // ========================== display the datetime frome the wished timezone... ==========================

-// getting datetime from the wished timezone... var olsonArray_0 = olsonTZNPMmodule.getDateTimeForOneTimezone(wishedTimezone);
+// getting datetime from the wished timezone... var olsonArray_datetime = olsonTZNPMmodule.getDateTimeForOneTimezone(wishedTimezone);

-// display the 'olsonArray_0' associative array which contains all returning timezones as key and they current datetime as values... console.log(olsonArray_0);
+// display the 'olsonArray_datetime' associative array which contains all returning timezones as key and they current datetime as values... console.log(olsonArray_datetime);
 ```

 For several timezones: